jhuckaby/zeroupload/README.md

 ## Specifying Drop Targets

 To use ZeroUpload for drag n' drop style file uploads, you have to declare one or more drop targets.
 These are areas of your page that accept user file drops.
-You can activate drops on any block element such as a DIV, or just enable them on your entire document.
+You can activate drops on any block element such as a DIV, or your entire body element.
 Either way, the function to call is `ZeroUpload.addDropTarget()`.
 Pass in any CSS selector or DOM element (anything jQuery can grok).
 Example:

 ```javascript
 	ZeroUpload.addDropTarget( "#mydroparea" );